amdegroot/ssd.pytorch/README.md

 ```

 - To train SSD using the train script simply specify the parameters listed in `train.py` as a flag or manually change them.
- * You can pick-up training from a checkpoint by specifying the path as one of the training parameters (again, see `train.py` for options)

 ```Shell
 python train.py